kylelw23/tourex-frontend/README.md

 ## Simple way of running it :

-Download Visual studio code
+Download Visual studio code.<br />
-Open the project directory
+Open the project directory.<br />
-Install 'Live Server' Plugins
+Install 'Live Server' Plugins.<br />
-Click 'Go Live' button on the bottom right of the visual studio
+Click 'Go Live' button on the bottom right of the visual studio.<br />

 ## Other way